-High blood pressure (hypertension) is very common and the proportion of both men and women with high blood pressure increases steadily with age.
+High blood pressure (hypertension) is very common and the share of both men and women with high blood pressure increases steadily with age.

 High blood pressure sneaks up on you.
-Except at extreme levels, high blood pressure is a silent condition causing no symptoms.
-If you wait until you feel unwell, you may have left things too late, therefore it is important to get regular blood pressure checks.
+Except at extreme levels, high blood pressure is usually a silent condition causing no symptoms, so it is important to have regular blood pressure checks.

 When the heart pumps, it produces pressure inside the arteries and moves the blood forward.
 This is called systolic pressure.
 Then the heart relaxes as it fills again and the pressure in your arteries falls.
 This is called diastolic pressure.

 High blood pressure, or hypertension, means that the systolic or diastolic pressure or both are above the normal range.
-A reading above 140/90 mmHg is usually considered to be ‘hypertension’, though hypertension is further divided up by doctors into mild, moderate or severe depending on the blood pressure reading.
-The divisions are as follows.
+A reading above 140/90 mmHg is usually considered to be ‘hypertension’, although hypertension is further divided up by doctors into mild, moderate or severe depending on the blood pressure reading.

 It is important to remember that our blood pressure rises at certain times, and that is not necessarily a bad thing.
 During exercise, for example, the pulse rate and blood pressure increase in order to carry extra blood and oxygen to the muscles.
 When you finish exercising, the blood pressure returns to normal.